HS-IRBs News August 2015

 - The memorandum clarifies that IRB review fees will be not charged for studies wherein 1) greater than 50% of the funding is provided by federal or other non-industry sources and 2) indirect costs from these sources are 10% or greater.

 - Other clarifications include the definition of student and trainee projects.

-The new IRB review fee memoranda, as well as prior fee schedules, are available on the UW-Madison Fee Policy page of the HS IRBs' website.
+The new IRB review fee memoranda, as well as prior fee schedules, are available on the UW-Madison Fee Schedule page of the HS IRBs' website.
 If you have questions about these changes, please contact the HS IRBs' fee point person, Faye Levine (263-4922).

 New: HIPAA Training Course Completion Information Now Available